NithinJukuri/phishing-investigation-letsdefend/README.md

 BrowserLeaks

-WHOIS & DNS
+WHOIS / DNS lookup

-Key outcomes:
+OSINT Outcome

-Domain hosted on Linode / Akamai Connected Cloud, common for phishing kits
+Domain hosted on Linode/Akamai Cloud, commonly used for phishing kits

-One of the IPs (45.33.23.183) was flagged as malicious by several vendors
+IP 45.33.23.183 appears in:

+Malware reports

+Security community warnings

+Lists of suspicious VPS hosting clusters

+This matched attacker infrastructure patterns.

-4. Endpoint Investigation
+🖥️ 4.
+Endpoint Investigation
-Browser History
+Browser History (Key Evidence)

-Mateo’s endpoint recorded a visit to:
+2024-09-18 13:32:13
 http://www.letsdefwnd.io/

+This confirms:

-Timestamp matched the email receipt → User clicked the phishing link.
+✔ The user clicked the phishing link

-Firewall Logs
+✔ The phishing domain was active during that time Firewall Log Correlation

-The endpoint made two outbound HTTPS connections to:
+Two outbound HTTPS connections were recorded:

+source_address: 172.16.17.162 (Mateo)
-45.33.23.183
+destination_address: 45.33.23.183

-This IP is:

-Malicious in VirusTotal

-Known for phishing campaigns

-Belongs to Akamai Connected Cloud (Linode)
+destination_port: 443

+Importance

+Destination IP is confirmed malicious

-This confirms direct communication between the endpoint and the attacker infrastructure.
+This validates that the endpoint successfully communicated with the attacker-controlled server

+This eliminates the possibility of a false click or blocked attempt → actual connection was made

-Process & Terminal Logs
+Process & Terminal Log Review

-No suspicious PowerShell, cmd, mshta, or file downloads detected

-No malware execution observed
+No execution of scripts (PowerShell, CMD, WScript, MSHTA)

-Conclusion:
+No suspicious parent-child process behavior

+No downloads (.exe, .zip, .js, .scr)

+Conclusion

-The attack was a credential phishing attempt, not a malware infection.
+This was a credential phishing attempt, not a malware dropper.

 🛡️ Containment & Response
 Actions Taken

-Deleted phishing email from mailbox
+Deleted the phishing email

-Extracted and blocked IOCs
+Added IOC entries:

 letsdefwnd[.]io

 45.33.23.183

+mail.mailerhost.net

+Blocked IP + domain in security layers

-Contained the endpoint as precaution
+Contained the endpoint

-Reset Mateo’s credentials and invalidated sessions
+Reset Mateo’s credentials

-Educated user on phishing awareness

-No malware found, but credentials were potentially exposed.
+Terminated active sessions

+User informed & trained

+Verified no lateral movement or malware activity

 📌 Indicators of Compromise (IOC)

-Malicious URL:
+Malicious URL

 letsdefwnd[.]io

-Malicious IP:
+Malicious IP

 45.33.23.183

-MX Record Used by Attackers:
+Attacker MX Record

 mail.mailerhost.net

-📊 Conclusion
+📊 Final Conclusion

-This incident was a successful phishing lure where the user clicked a malicious link.
+This was a confirmed phishing attack using an impersonating domain.
-Investigation confirmed communication with a known phishing server, but no further compromise occurred.

-The incident was contained, user credentials were protected, and preventative measures were implemented to block future attempts.

-This lab provided hands-on experience in:
+The user clicked the link, and the endpoint connected to a malicious server, but no malware was executed.

+The incident was contained through:

+IOC blocking

+Endpoint containment

+Credential reset

+Email removal

+User training

+This investigation demonstrates:

-✔ SOC Tier-1/Tier-2 investigation workflows
+✔ SOC Tier-1/Tier-2 investigation workflow
-✔ Log correlation (email, firewall, endpoint)
+✔ Log correlation skills (email + endpoint + firewall)
-✔ Threat intel enrichment
+✔ IOC extraction & threat intel enrichment
-✔ OSINT validation
+✔ OSINT analysis
-✔ IOC extraction & blocking
+✔ Incident containment & remediation
-✔ User awareness training
-✔ Writing SOC case reports
+✔ Clear reporting and documentation